ZZ-Cat/CRSFforArduino/docs/misra_c_compliance_matrix.md

-# MISRA C Compliance Matrix
+# MISRA C Compliance and Deviations

+This document outlines the MISRA C compliance of CRSF for Arduino and documents any deviations from the MISRA C guidelines.
-This is a table of MISRA C guidelines that CRSF for Arduino is compliant with, along with how each guideline is checked and (if required) outlines manual review procedures.
+The [compliance](#compliance) section lists all of the MISRA C guidelines that CRSF for Arduino is compliant with.
+The [deviations](#deviations) section lists any deviations from the MISRA C guidelines.

+## Compliance

+The following table is the MISRA C compliance matrix for CRSF for Arduino.

 **Legend:**